jackyuyz/CrackedCourse/SPEC.md

 ### 8.1 Authentication and ownership

-- **AUTH-001:** A non-demo user must authenticate before accessing private course data.
+- **AUTH-001:** A user must authenticate before accessing private course data.
 - **AUTH-002:** Every private record must be owned directly or transitively by one authenticated user.
 - **AUTH-003:** Database authorization must enforce ownership server-side; hiding UI controls is insufficient.
-- **AUTH-004:** Demo mode must use isolated seeded data or a read-only/demo-specific account and must not expose another user’s uploads.
+- **AUTH-004:** Unauthenticated users may access only public product and authentication routes; private application routes must redirect to sign-in.
 - **AUTH-005:** Signing out returns the user to `/` and prevents access to cached private route content.

 ### 8.2 Source upload